pradeepgadde/blog/_posts/2022-08-28-gitops-argocd.md

 In this post, let us install ArgoCD in a minikube Kubernetes cluster and explore its user interface.

+CodeFresh is offering an interactive training (theory + hands-on) on GitOps fundamentals.

+For more info check out [https://learning.codefresh.io/](https://learning.codefresh.io/) .

 First let us spin a new cluster using minikube.

 ```sh